NREL/floris/docs/index.rst

 - Jensen model for velocity deficit
 - Jimenez model for wake deflection
-- Gauss model for wake deflection and velocity deficit
+- Multi zone model for velocity deficit
-- Multi zone model for wake deflection and velocity deficit
+- Gaussian models for wake deflection and velocity deficit
+- Gauss-Curl-Hybrid (GCH) model for second-order wake steering effects
 - Curl  model for wake deflection and velocity deficit

-More information on all of these models can be found in :ref:`theory`.
+Further, all wake models can now be overlayed onto spatially heterogenous inflows.
+More information on all models can be found in :ref:`theory`.

+FLORIS further includes a suite of design and analysis tools useful in wind farm control and co-designed layout optimization.
+Examples include:

+- Methods for optimization and design of wind farm control and layout
+- Visualization methods for flow analysis
+- Methods for wind rose and annual energy production analysis
+- Methods for analysis of field campaigns of wind farm control
+- Coupling methods to other tools, including SOWFA and CC-Blade
+- Methods to model heterogenous atmospheric conditions

+Example applications of these tools are provided in the `examples/` folder, and it is highly recommended that new users begin with those in `examples/_getting_started`.

 See :cite:`ind-annoni2018analysis` for practical information on using floris as a modeling and simulation tool for controls research.